cornellhyperloop/electrical/README.md

 ## Semester Goals

-This Semester our goal is to work with the Hardware team to obtain, read and centralize sensor data.
-We are working with Arduinos and an Odriod C2.
-In addition to sensor and Arduino work, we are developing a graphical user interface that the entire team can use to view and monitor sensors in the pod.
+This Semester we hoped to work with the Hardware team to obtain, read and centralize sensor data In addition to sensor and Arduino work, we hoped to develop a graphical user interface that the entire team can use to view and monitor sensors in the pod.
+However, because of Covid-19 we are unable to meet in person and have shifted our focus to creating a comprehensive FDR for the Hyperloop Competition.